massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 <a name="alt"></a>
 ### ➤➤ In this component, does the image convey information (in other words, is it more than decorative)?

-**➣ Yes:** The image has its unique information which is necessary to understand the page/section content.
+**➣ Yes:** The image has information that is necessary to fully understand the page/section content.

 > Make sure the template can receive the `alt` value as a part of the image data set.
 >